 (This is a common course number.
-Last year's course prefix/number ACC 208)
+Former course prefix/number

 This course covers the theory and practice of measuring and interpreting financial data for business units.
 Basic concepts, principles, and procedures are applied to the following topics: operating cycle, accruals and deferrals, financial statements, internal controls, receivables, inventory, fixed assets, and liabilities.
 Laboratory fee.
 (3 Lec., 2 Lab.)